CHAPTERS 27-29

 “I was trying to cut ties with the project.
 I didn’t want the reminder.”

-Benson scoffed, skeptical.
-“I don’t see you as the unnecessary culling type.”
+Benson cocked his head, skeptical.
+“I don’t see you as the culling type.”

 “I deactivated and dismantled it,” James said.
 “It was quiet, humane.
 Heather doesn’t know, and I’d rather she not find out.
 I stripped the neural network down to its components, to repurpose, but I didn’t make it far after that.
 The pieces of the body are scrapped somewhere.
 I don’t know how much of it made it here.
 We left in a hurry.”